Dan Levy reveals Schitt's Creek season 3 secrets, from Patrick's introduction to the magical ending

-Levy felt the scene represented an opportunity “to depict the fragility of those early days of realizing your sexuality,” he says.
-“I wanted people who had gone through similar process to see something in that connected to them in a real way.”
+Levy felt the scene represented an opportunity "to depict the fragility of those early days of realizing your sexuality," he says.
+"I wanted people who had gone through a similar process to see something in that connected to them in a real way."

 The moment was a powerful one that the series earned after viewers spent seasons getting to know the characters.
 As Levy says, "It has become one of those touchstone moments in our show where I feel like people who had come to the show as a comedy were starting to realize there's more stories to be told."